wp-plugins/mixpanel-integration/Readme.txt

 == Description ==

 This plugin adds a meta box to the bottom of every page, which will allow you to mark the event of the page landing in MixPanel accordingly.
 You no longer need to add the mixpanel.track() javascript snippet in your theme files.

+Updated to Version 1.5.1
+- Tracking code updated to latest version.
+- Now you can custom label posts too.
+- Event tracking code has been moved to wp_footer.php for speed improvements.

 == Installation ==
 To install the plugin, either upload the .zip file using the plugin installer in your wp-admin, or